 ELISE DUMKE MILLER began dancing in the Tanner Dance Program in the Parent/Tot class.
 She graduated from CDT in 2003 and has been teaching in the Virginia Tanner Creative Dance Program’s Dancers with Disabilities class since 2000.
 Elise graduated from the University of Utah with a BA in family and consumer studies.
 She also graduated as a Service Learning Scholar from the Lowell Bennion Community Service Center.
 In 2006, Elise was married and she enjoys sharing the experiences gained through dance with her husband and family.

 TINA MISAKA has been dancing with the Tanner Dance Program since the age of four.
-She is an alumna of the University of Utah and is a former dancer with Repertory Dance Theatre (RDT) and other professional companies around the world.
-Tina has taught throughout the United States, Canada, and Europe.
-She has also served as rehearsal director for New Carte Blanche (Bergen, Norway) and acting dean of Danshogskolan (Sweden).
+She is an alumna of the University of Utah and has danced and performed with Repertory Dance Theatre (RDT) and other professional companies around the world.
+Tina has taught in many places throughout the United States, Canada, and Europe.
+She served as rehearsal director for New Carte Blanche (Bergen, Norway) and acting dean of Danshogskolan (Sweden).
 Tina was honored with the Salt Lake City Mayor’s Arts award in 1998 and the Sorenson Legacy Awards for Excellence in Arts Education in 2014.
-She is a Beverley Taylor Sorenson dance specialist at Mountain View and Riley Elementary and a former BTS professional development partner at the U of U. Tina is currently teaching the CDT 7th grade class and various ages in the Virginia Tanner Creative Dance Program.
+She is a Beverley Taylor Sorenson dance specialist.
+Tina is currently teaching the CDT 7th grade and various ages in the Virginia Tanner Creative Dance Program.

 JOSHUA MORA was born in Adak, Alaska, raised around the world and dreams of traveling the world for dance.
 Josh has had the pleasure of working with greats in the dance world such as Bebe Miller, John Corsa, Martha Graham Company, Orin, Susan Lloyd and Jiamin Huang.
 His work has been seen at Brigham Young University, Scotland and the Kinuko Modern Dance company, with collaborative works seen throughout Utah county, daCi Texas and Taiwan.
 Highly influenced by the children he is privileged to teach, he finds joy in curiosity and wonder.
 In any medium, he hopes that everyone gets the chance to express and truly see themselves.